 In all of these examples, orcas display ingenuity, creativity and opportunism in addition to their natural role as carnivores, so the "killer" moniker fits pretty well.
-For more information about orcas and their keen hunting skills, explore the links on the next page.
+For more information about orcas and their keen hunting skills, explore the links below.

 Related HowStuffWorks Articles

 More Great Links

 - American Cetacean Society.
 "Orca (Killer Whale)."
 American Cetacean Society Fact Sheet.
 2008. http://www.acsonline.org/factpack/KillerWhale.htm

 - CNN.
 "Clash of the titans: Whales vs. Shark."
 Oct.
 8, 1997. http://www.cnn.com/EARTH/9710/08/whale.vs.shark/